India’s Financial Literacy Ranks 73: Hopeful Insights

 What is RBI doing for financial literacy?

 The Reserve Bank of India (RBI) takes financial knowledge seriously!
-They’re into a bunch of things like organizing programs, campaigns, and teaming up with others to teach folks about money matters.
+They’re into a bunch of things like organizing programs and campaigns and teaming up with others to teach folks about money matters.
 Especially in schools and rural areas, they’re working hard to make sure everyone knows the deal about handling money smartly.

 What are the 5 pillars of financial literacy?